AmerMathSoc/texml/README.md

 * cpan Image::PNG

+* apt install pdf2svg

-At this point, should be able to compile tests/hello.tex, but probably not much more.
+At this point, should be able to compile tests/hello.tex and (maybe) tests/graphics.tex, but probably not much more.

 ## Modules that have been neutered

-TeX::Utils::SVG: Can't generate SVGs yet.
-Some prereqs missing.
-Eventually need replacment for distill.

 TeX::KPSE